Ichbinjoe/go-socks/README.md

 # Socks

-This golang package implements the SOCKS protocol as defined in RFC [RFC1928](https://tools.ietf.org/html/rfc1928).
+This golang package implements the SOCKS protocol as defined in [RFC1928](https://tools.ietf.org/html/rfc1928).
 I wrote this sometime in 2017.

 ## License